vkatsuba/wc/README.md

-# wc - Web Console
+# wc - Web Console for XMPP